ADHD Nation: Is This Disorder An Epidemic?

 Do you need help supporting a child with ADHD?

-Is ADHD becoming an epidemic?
+Is ADHD becoming a national epidemic?

+Taken literally, ADHD may not be considered an epidemic; however, it may qualify as having similar prevalence increases.
 There are generally two sides to the debate.
-On the one hand, never before may there have been so much to distract, titillate, and lure children away from academic pursuits or other culturally "appropriate" behaviors.
-The incidence of diagnoses may rise as a result of the potentially distracting environment.
+On the one hand, never before has there been so much to distract, titillate, and lure children away from academic pursuits or other culturally "appropriate" behaviors.
+The potentially distracting environment may raise the incidence of diagnoses.

-The other side of the debate usually argues that it may not be a matter of increasing toxins, poor diets, and increased media to blame but a simple recognition of symptoms in hyperactive children and adults that did not exist previously.
+The other side of the debate usually argues that increasing toxins, poor eating, and increased media are not to blame, but rather it is the recognition of symptoms in hyperactive children and adults that did not exist previously.
+In general, ADHD is not recognized as an epidemic in the United States.
+Epidemics normally necessitate government intervention and a crackdown on the potential cause of the disease or disorder in question.

-Instead, statistics from the Centers for Disease Control demonstrate that the incidence of ADHD may be consistently on the rise in the U.S., and treatment methods and modalities should follow suit to keep children as healthy, strong, and well-adjusted as possible.
+ADHD may not have a definitive cause and is not eradicated or treated like a virus, bacteria, or another form of disease.
+Therefore, it generally cannot be regarded in terms of an epidemic or pandemic.
+Instead, statistics from the Centers for Disease Control (CDC) demonstrate that the incidence of ADHD may be consistently on the rise in the US, and treatment methods and modalities should follow suit to keep children as healthy, strong, and well-adjusted as possible.

 ADHD Nation: The book that sparked the discussion